kameshsampath/fruits-api-gitops/docs/env-setup.md

 make install-roles-and-collections
 ```

-!!! tip poetry run is shortcut to invoke the python3 modules from your virtualenv

 ## Setup Kubernetes Environment

-With Ansible environmnt ready we are all good to setup demo environment with required components installed,
+With Ansible environment ready we are all good to setup demo environment with required components installed,

 ### Minikube clusters